TheSoftwareHouse/rad-modules-docs/docs/index.md

 2. Module for sending emails,
 3. Module for running scheduled jobs,
 4. Module for pushing notifications,
+5. Module with GUI admin panel to manage other modules (optional),

 RAD modules were developed to simplify the development process so developers can focus only on business requirements.